BuchEPP/Buch/README.md

 is provided.

 Sub-folders contain:
-- Solutions to exercise problems
+- Solution hint for exercise problems
 - Notebooks with detailed calculations
 - Corrections to the printed edition